llorllale/llorllale.github.io/_posts/2023-04-25-learning-go-book.md

 Or should the changes be effected on a different copy than the caller's?
 Rather than opening up this can of worms, the Go team decided to simplify the mental model by this rule prohibiting this edge case.

+## Invoking a function with args of type interface will result in a heap allocation

+(page 147)

+This was not really a new concept to me, but I still had my "duh!" moment as I read this because I never thought to consider this consequence of "Accept Interfaces, Return Structs" (see [below](#accept-interfaces-return-structs)):

+> [...] reducing heap allocations improves performance by reducing the amount of work for the garbage collector.
+> Returning a struct avoids a heap allocation, which is good.
+However, when invoking a function with parameters of
+> interface types, a heap allocation occurs for each of the interface parameters.

+The allocations occur not at the function's invocation, but before it, wherever the implementations of the interface types were instantiated[^3].

+Of course, the usual caveat applies: write readable, maintainable code first, then optimize if needed.

 ## Alias declarations

 (page 189)